tiliarou/tinfoil-1/README.md

 - General UI improvements.
 - Added homebrew titleid mask 05XXXXXXXXXXY000 where Y is an even digit.
 Use Nro2Nsp.
 - General UI enhancements.
+- Auto generate more directories required, in case application not installed correctly.

 ## Credits